kortina/jekyll-computer-modern-theme/index.md

 title: 'Jekyll Computer Modern Theme'
 ---

-# h1 example
+# Jekyll Computer Modern Theme

 Jekyll Computer Modern Theme is a simple theme for publishing essays to GitHub Pages with Jekyll: [Github Link](https://github.com/kortina/jekyll-computer-modern-theme).
 It is 🆗 for a simple blog or academic paper.

+## Posts List

+{% for post in site.posts %}<p><a href="{{ post.url }}">{{ post.title }}</a></p>{% endfor %}

+## Style Guide

+Here is a short paragraph of text.

 > Here is what a blockquote would look like.
 Here is what a blockquote would look like.

-Followed by another paragraph of text.

 <a name="lorem"></a>

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

+Here's a list with 3 items:

+- item numero
+- second item, this one is long enough so that it will wrap onto another line of text so you can see how it aligns
+- third item

+A horizontal rule:

+---

 And here is a code block: